pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

     - data-warehouse
 ---

-There's so much data swirling around in the global datasphere today --- [hundreds of zettabytes](https://en.wikipedia.org/wiki/Zettabyte_Era), depending on how you look at it --- that it's kind of hard to get your head around just how much data we're talking about.
+It's fun to think about how much data there is swirling around in the global datasphere these days.
+However you choose to measure it (and there are various ways), it's a quantity so massive --- [hundreds of zettabytes](https://en.wikipedia.org/wiki/Zettabyte_Era), by some estimates --- that it's kind of a hard thing to quite get your head around.

-If you could convert, for example, all the world's digital data into droplets of water, at one megabyte per drop, you'd have enough individual drops to fill two more [Lake Washingtons](https://en.wikipedia.org/wiki/Lake_Washington).
-If you could store all that data on [3.5" floppies](https://en.wikipedia.org/wiki/Floppy_disk#3%C2%BD-inch_disk), you'd need more than a hundred quadrillion floppies to store everything --- enough to cover this planet entirely (with plenty of overlap) or to pave a nice bridge from your front porch into interstellar space.
-If you could pull all that data all into a single HD movie, and you sat down to start watching that movie a couple of million years ago with your favorite saber-toothed friend, you'd both still be watching the same movie today.
+If you could convert all the world's data into droplets of water, for instance, at one megabyte per drop, you'd have enough 1MB drops to fill two more [Lake Washingtons](https://en.wikipedia.org/wiki/Lake_Washington).
+If you could store all that data on [3.5" floppies](https://en.wikipedia.org/wiki/Floppy_disk#3%C2%BD-inch_disk), you'd need more than a hundred quadrillion floppies to capture it all --- enough to cover the planet entirely (with much room for overlap) or to pave a nice bridge for yourself from your front porch well into interstellar space.
+If you could pull all that data into an HD movie, and you sat down to start watching that movie 2.5 million years ago (with your favorite saber-toothed friend, say), you'd still be watching the same movie today.

-That's a lot of data ... and there's more every day.
+That's a lot of data --- and there's more every day.

-Of course, the volume of data _you_ care about is probably more modest.
-But even so, there's a good chance whatever system you're building can and will produce useful data, and there's an equally good chance you'll want to learn something from it.
+Of course, the volume of data _you_ care about is probably a lot more modest.
+But even so, there's a good chance whatever system you're building can and will produce useful data of its own, and there's an equally good chance you'll want to learn something from it.
 That data will likely exist in many forms and in multiple places --- flat file here, transactional database there, the REST API of some third-party service --- so before you can really _look_ at it, you'll need to figure out how to get it all into one place.
-And for that, you'll probably want to consider using a [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse).
+And for that, you might want to consider a [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse).

 A data warehouse is a specialized database that's purpose built for gathering and analyzing data.
-Unlike general-purpose databases like MySQL or PostgreSQL, which are designed to meet the real-time performance and transactional needs of applications, a data warehouse is designed to collect and process the data produced by those applications, collectively and over time, in order to help you gain insight from it.
-Examples of data-warehouse services include [Snowflake](https://www.snowflake.com/en/data-cloud/workloads/data-warehouse/), [Google BigQuery](https://cloud.google.com/bigquery/), [Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics), and [Amazon Redshift](https://aws.amazon.com/redshift/) --- all of which, as it happens, you can manage with Pulumi.
+Unlike general-purpose databases like MySQL or PostgreSQL, which are designed to meet the real-time performance and transactional needs of applications, a data warehouse is designed to collect and process the data produced by those applications, collectively and over time, to help you gain insight from it.
+Examples of data-warehouse products include [Snowflake](https://www.snowflake.com/en/data-cloud/workloads/data-warehouse/), [Google BigQuery](https://cloud.google.com/bigquery/), [Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics), and [Amazon Redshift](https://aws.amazon.com/redshift/) --- all of which, incidentally, are easily managed with Pulumi.

-But today, we're going to focus on Amazon Redshift.
+Today, though, we're going to focus on Amazon Redshift.
 Specifically, we're going to walk through the process of writing a Pulumi program that provisions a single-node Redshift [cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html) in an [Amazon VPC](https://aws.amazon.com/vpc/), then we'll load some sample data into the warehouse from Amazon S3.
-We'll load this data manually at first, just to get a sense of how everything works, and then later, in a follow-up post, we'll go a step further and weave in some automation to load the data on a schedule.
+We'll load this data manually at first, just to get a sense of how everything works when it's all wired up, and then later, in a follow-up post, we'll go a step further and weave in some automation to load the data on a schedule.

 Let's get going!